 Time for Some Lake Tahoe Skiing

 It may be your first time skiing, and you’re not quite ready to parachute off a cliff, land on a boat and sail away on the lake that they shot Fredo on in The Godfather Part II.
-That said, you can still have an exhilarating time during your Lake Tahoe skiing trip – zooming down the slopes of the myriad resorts spread across the mountains of the Sierra Nevada range.
+That said, you can still have an exhilarating time during your Lake Tahoe skiing trip - zooming down the slopes of the myriad resorts spread across the mountains of the Sierra Nevada range.
 And it’s not just about the skiing and snowboarding.
 There are now all sorts of new activities being created by combining the word ‘snow’ with a random noun that has been turned into a verb.
 Does snowshoeing tickle your fancy?
 Or what about snowtubing and snowmobiling?
 Have your even tried snowcomputering?
 OK, we made the last one up…at least, we think we did.
-Ask around at the exclusive resorts around the Lake Tahoe skiing culture to find out if it’s a thing.
-Plum Guide will do the rest by providing this handy list of what to do while Lake Tahoe skiing.
+Ask around at the exclusive resorts around the skiing culture to find out if it’s a thing.
+We here at Plum Guide will do the rest by providing this handy list of what to do while Lake Tahoe skiing, because if you're looking for expert advice, then we are exactly the right people.

 Follow the snow